-Brandlesholme Road Dental Practice is in Bury and provides NHS and private dental care and treatment for adults and children.
+Huddersfield Orthodontics is near Huddersfield city centre and provides NHS and private dental orthodontic care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice.
+There is level access to the practice for people who use wheelchairs and those with pushchairs via the rear of the building and a ground floor surgery.
+Car parking spaces are available on the road outside the practice.

-The dental team includes seven dentists, seven dental nurses, one dental hygienist, two dental hygiene therapists, two receptionists and a practice manager.
-The practice has five treatment rooms.
+The dental team includes principal orthodontist, three dentists, three dental nurses and one receptionist and a practice manager.
+The practice has four treatment rooms.

-The practice is owned by an individual who is the principal dentist there.
+The practice is owned by an individual who is the principal orthodontist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-During the inspection we spoke with two dentists, two dental nurses and the practice manager.
+During the inspection we spoke with the principal orthodontist, one dentist, two dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.